Delicious and always tender pork tenderloin, with a souvlaki marinade and served with a cherry tomato salad. Cook in the oven, a grill pan or the BBQ.

 - Salt and freshly ground pepper

-- 2 Tbsp olive oil
+- 2 Tablespoons extra virgin olive oil

 Instructions

 - Prepare the pork tenderloin by removing the silverskin and any visible fat.
-Butterfly the tenderloin, but cutting it in half lengthwise, cutting almost, but not quite, all the way through.
+Butterfly the tenderloin, but cutting it in half lengthwise, cutting almost, but not quite all the way through.
 Spread it open and flatten slightly.
 Season with a bit of salt and freshly ground pepper.

 - Prepare the Souvlaki marinade by stirring together all the marinade ingredients in a small bowl.
 Rub on the prepared pork tenderloin, then place in a plastic storage bag or wrap well with plastic wrap and refrigerate to marinate at least 30 minutes or up to 8 hours (the longer the better).